vnaazleen/dsa_java/Linked Lists/README.md

 ## Linked List vs Arrays
 * Like arrays, linked list is a linear data structure
+* Unlike arrays, linked list have dynamic size
+* Unlike arrays, random access is not allowed
-* Unlike arrays, linked list elements are not stored at the contiguous location the elements are linked using pointers.
+* Unlike arrays, linked list elements are not stored at the contiguous location the elements are linked using pointers

 ## Types of linked list
 * Singly Linked List